Stornoway (band): 2010–2012: Beachcomber's Windowsill

 touring with Head and the Heart (which would later lead to a return in May 2011 with Sea Of Bees, and again in May 2013 with Horse Thief).

-Following a second successful German tour and their first performances in Italy, Luxembourg and Switzerland, Stornoway spent several weeks in early 2011 at home in Oxford writing towards their second album.
-In April it was announced that the band would be returning to Glastonbury for the third year in a row to open the Pyramid Stage on Saturday 25 June, one of their many festival billings for the summer.
-Returning to America in May 2011, they would then spend the rest of the year performing at home in the UK and recording in Oxford.
-Their English homecoming concert for summer 2011 was at London's Somerset House on Saturday 9 July, with support from Cloud Control and orchestral backing from North Sea Radio Orchestra.
-A secret Somerset House warm-up show, with support from Dry The River, was announced exclusively to fans in April.
+Following the second German tour and their first performances in Italy, Luxembourg and Switzerland, Stornoway spent early 2011 at home in Oxford writing towards their second album.
+In April they announced a return to Glastonbury for the third year in a row to open the Pyramid Stage on Saturday 25 June.
+Returning to America in May 2011, they would then spend the rest of the year performing at home in the UK and recording in Oxford, after a homecoming concert for summer 2011 at London's Somerset House on Saturday 9 July with orchestral backing from North Sea Radio Orchestra.
+A secret Somerset House warm-up show, with support from Dry The River, was announced in April.
 The band's first concert in Oxford since November 2010 was held at the Regal, Cowley Road, on Saturday 3 September 2011 alongside fellow Oxford bands The Epstein and Dreaming Spires.
-Proceeds from the evening, as well those for an auctioned-off Epiphone S-210 signed by all members of the band, went to the Sumatran Orangutan Society, the Earth Trust, and the RSPB.
+Proceeds from the evening, as well those for an auctioned-off Epiphone S-210 signed by all members of the band, went to the Sumatran Orangutan Society, Earth Trust, and RSPB.
+Other charity fundraising from the period include releasing song "You Don't Know Anything" in aid of BBOWT, and two contributions to BBC Oxford Introducing's local music scene copmilations (both in aid of Children In Need).

 2012–2013: Tales from Terra Firma

-On 19 November 2012 Stornoway announced the release of their second studio album, Tales from Terra Firma, which was released on 11 March 2013, after spending most of 2012 recording the album.
-The album's first and lead single, "Knock Me on the Head", premiered on 1 January 2013 and was released alongside the album on 11 March 2013.
-The music video for the single premiered in late February 2013.
+On 19 November 2012 Stornoway announced the release of their second album, Tales from Terra Firma, which was released on 11 March 2013, after spending most of 2012 recording.
+The album's lead single "Knock Me on the Head" premiered for radio on 1 January, premiered to video in late February, and was released alongside the album on 11 March.

-The album entered the UK Albums Chart at number 26, receiving generally positive reviews from critics, with the Guardian giving the album a 5-star rating.
+Tales From Terra Firma entered the UK Albums Chart at number 26, receiving generally positive reviews from critics, with the Guardian giving the album a 5-star rating.

 2013: You Don't Know Anything

-In September 2013, Stornoway announced a surprise mini-album, You Don't Know Anything, containing outtakes from the Terra Firma album, to be made available exclusively to fans in time for their UK tour to close a successful year.
+In September 2013, Stornoway announced a surprise mini-album You Don't Know Anything, containing outtakes from the Terra Firma album, to be made available exclusively to fans in time for their UK tour to close a successful year.
 The album was streamed exclusively by AllMusic, following free downloads of lead single "Tumbling Bay" by Rolling Stone and BBC 6 Music's Lauren Laverne in November.
 The band received some of their first reviews from music specialist magazines Uncut and Q.

-The EP was released 11 November, followed by a UK tour finishing at the Barbican Centre on 8 December, the band's final show before returning to the studio to prepare their third full album.
+The EP was released 11 November, followed by a UK tour finishing at the Barbican Centre on 8 December.